Wombozo/wrun/README.md

 ## Tips

-If your script is a bash script, add a `read` command at the end of the script file to have a visual of the output.
+If your script is a bash script, please add a `read` command at the end of the script file to have a visual of the output.